-History of the Holliston Mills The Big Shop
+History of the Holliston Mills The Big Shoe

 The Holliston Mill building was a landmark example of a large shoe factory built at the peak of shoe industry production, for the manufacture of heavy footwear for farmers and sportsmen.